exonum/exonum-doc/src/advanced/merkelized-list.md

 ```

 Where `root_hash` is the root hash of the proof.
 Root hash needs to be
-calculated using prefixes described above. `length` encoding is decribed
+calculated using prefixes described above. `length` encoding is described
 above.

 If either of these verifications fails, the proof is deemed invalid.